 I Can Do the Heavy Lifting

 It is bad enough to be hurt, but to be forced to fight for what you need can take an even greater toll.
-The Law Office of Charles L. Powell PLLC is ready to help.
+Our Vermont loss of wage lawyer is ready to help.
 I have extensive litigation experience and know the workers’ compensation laws of Vermont.

 Start exploring your options today.
 Use the online contact form to request a free case evaluation now.